Nonlinear acoustics

 Below are a few conceptual questions about the governing equations of nonlinear acoustics.
 Answering these questions may help acquire a bigger picture of nonlinear acoustics.

 1. What sort of wave motion does \begin{equation}\label{first}\tag{1} \frac{\partial^2 p}{\partial x^2} - \frac{1}{c_0^2}\frac{\partial^2 p}{\partial t^2} = -\frac{\delta}{c_0^4} \frac{\partial^3 p}{\partial t^3} \end{equation} describe?
-Qualitatively describe the solutions to this wave equation. [answer]
+Qualitatively describe the solutions of this wave equation. [answer]

 This is the linear wave equation with attenuation, where \(\delta\) is the so-called "diffusivity of sound."
 In retarded time, this wave equation can be transformed into a diffusion-type equation (except with space and time-flipped from the conventional diffusion equation).
 This means that in retarded time, the acoustic pressure diffuses in \(\tau\).
 For example, for a delta function at \(x=0\), the solution is a Gaussian in \(\tau\).
 Also think about this evolution in terms of the attenuation coefficient \(\alpha = \delta \omega^2/2c_0^3\).